The landscape in the above screenshot is rendered with the landscape layer.

 With the landscape layer you can render landscapes.

-Choose LAYER > Add layer > Add landscape layer... to create a new landscape layer.
+Choose LAYER > Add layer > Add landscape layer... to add a new landscape layer.

 The new landscape layer can be selected from the layers dropdown to make it the active layer.